Realm Fields

 User Session Timeout

 Enter the number of minutes before user sessions time out.
 The default is 1440 (24 hours) after the user's login event.
-After the timeout is exceeded, the user's session ends; if the user continues to access the network without logging in again, the user is seen by the CDO as Unknown (except for Failed Captive Portal Users).
+After the timeout is exceeded, the user's session ends; if the user continues to access the network without logging in again, the user is seen by the Firepower Management Center as Unknown.